 Salt and freshly ground black pepper to taste, optional

 Stir together all ingredients in 2-quart microwave-safe bowl.
-Microwave on high power 5 minutes.
-Reduce power to medium; microwave 20 minutes more or until rice is tender and liquid is absorbed, adding more time in 5-minute increments if necessary.
-Let stand in microwave 5 minutes; fluff rice with fork and serve.
-This recipe can be scaled up to any amount as desired.
+Microwave on high power 5 minutes; stir.
+Reduce power to medium and microwave 20 minutes more or until rice is tender and liquid is absorbed, adding more time in 5-minute increments on medium power as needed.
+Let stand in microwave 5 minutes; fluff with fork.

-To reheat from resealable bags, first remove from bags and place rice in serving bowl.
-Microwave frozen rice on high power 2-3 minutes or until heated through, stirring once halfway through time.
-Microwave thawed rice on high power 1-2 minutes or until heated through, stirring halfway through time.
+To freeze, portion into desired amounts in labeled and dated food storage containers with lids.
+Freeze up to 6 months.
+To reheat, remove lid and cover with paper towel.
+If frozen, microwave on high 3-4 minutes or until heated through, stirring once halfway through time.
+If thawed, microwave on high power 1-2 minutes or until heated through, stirring once halfway through time.

 Have anything to add?
 Post a comment below.